-Regardless of campus, and whether you are a commuting, residential, or at-a-distance learner, you will find many positives at TROY which separate us from most institutions.
+Regardless of campus, and whether you are a commuting, residential, or at-a-distance learner, you will find many positives at

+TROY which separate us from most institutions.

-First, we ensure that you will receive a quality, but somewhat unique education.
-Whether in-class or on-line, your classes will require use of technology and will expose you to interaction with people from around the world.
+First, we ensure that you will receive a quality education.
+Whether in-class or on-line, your classes will require use of technology and will engage you in interactions with people from around the world.
 While TROY is among the top 2% of universities offering on-line courses, TROY is also a leader among universities with international students served both in Alabama and across the globe.

-TROY is also unique in that it is concerned with helping you through college and beyond with its emphasis on reading.
+TROY is also unique in that it is concerned with helping you through college and beyond with its emphasis on reading, with a common reading program for all first-year students and common reading in upper division courses in each college.
 Student services and other areas of the University are also available to assist you with guidance, advising, tutoring, financial aid, health services, referrals, and many other services.
-Visit our Student Services office and the Career Services office to learn firsthand what is available to you.

-In addition to being a good academic student and a good citizen, we want you to have fun!
-At TROY you will find many great traditions which we would like for you to experience and build upon.
-From Division I championship athletics to one of the country's leading band and Hall of Fame programs to being involved in over a 120 student associations and intramural programs, you can have quite a bit of fun.
-Add to that TROY's close proximity to the Emerald Coast of Florida and several major cities.
-You can see that TROY has a lot to offer.
+In addition to being a good academic student and a good citizen, we want you to enjoy your time at TROY.
+You will find many great traditions here which we would like for you to experience and build upon.
+From Division I championship athletics to one of the country's leading band and Hall of Fame programs to being involved in over 120 student associations and intramural programs, you can have quite a bit of fun while developing leadership skills.

 But what really makes TROY different is that we want you to be a serious learner, who is a good citizen, who serves others, and who has fun, but all in balance.
-This focus on total growth is the TROY difference, and I challenge you to embrace it.
+This focus on total growth is the Trojan Way and I challenge you to embrace it and to have the courage to do what is right; show a commitment to excellence; strive for competency in the classroom; and to be caring for self and others.

-Sincerely
+Sincerely,